Veljko Despot: 1970s and 1980s

+1990s

-In 1991 after Croatia became independent from the former Yugoslavia, Jugoton became Croatia Records.
+In 1991, after Croatia became independent from the former Yugoslavia, Jugoton became Croatia Records.
 Despot remained with the company until 1994, when he established his own record company Koncept VD, a label exclusively representing BMG Music, MCA, Geffen Records and GRP Records repertoire in new states in the former Yugoslavia.
 The label signed domestic artists as well, such as Croatian singer-songwriter Arsen Dedić, and the Soul Fingers from Zagreb.
-Their albums on Koncept label won the Porin music award for best releases in Croatia, an award which Despot helped to originate as one of founding members of the Croatian Phonographic Association.
-The Porin was established in 1993 for outstanding achievements in the Croatian recording industry.
+Their albums on Koncept label won the Porin music award for best releases in Croatia, an award which Despot helped to originate as one of founding members of the Croatian Phonographic Association. he Porin was established in 1993 for outstanding achievements in the Croatian recording industry.

 In 1999, Despot created Simbol Music, a consulting company that assists music artists and labels.

+2000s

 In 2000 and 2001, he also created the Cantus label (a record division of the Croatian Composers' Society, HDS).
 He added Croatian artists such as Tony Cetinski, Goran Karan, Matija Dedić, and Tamara Obrovac.
 Their albums have won many Porin awards as well.

 In 2001, Despot contracted with the Neweurope Corporation (NEC) in Florida, a private corporation with a "Click-Media-Mortar" business model centered around the New Europe theme.
 NEC targets over 28 million first- and second-generation Europeans living in the United States and millions of American fans of European music, screening European recording artists' songs and videos, as well as European TV programs, for marketing in the United States.
 Despot is now a corporate partner as the Director of Neweurope Media & Entertainment Center (NEMEC).

-Since 1993, Despot has been a member of The National Academy of Recording Arts and Sciences in the United States and since 2000 is also a member of The Latin Academy of Recording Arts & Sciences.
 In 2008, when The National Academy was celebrating its 51st anniversary, Despot was honored as "the heart and soul of our organization... in appreciation and recognition of 15 years of membership in the Academy and supporting its education, advocacy and human services initiatives".

-In 2013, Despot won the Lifetime Achievement Award Porin for outstanding accomplishments in the recording industry in Croatia.
-It was presented to him on behalf of the Croatian Music Institute by Arsen Dedić.